 Of this $225 million, PwCS estimates that improvements in network utilization that Texas could implement would enhance net income by 5-15%, or $11-$33 million per year.
 This accounts for the fact that some wholesale customers will increase and some will decrease demand for transmission services in response to the new pricing and re-routing services.

-825
+Finally, this range of $11-$33 million is an earnings number.
+In order to convert this to a figure that enables us to calculate the increase in the value of the company after evaluating all of the growth and synergy options, we need to convert this to a figure that represents earnings before interest, taxes, depreciation and amortization (EBITDA).

+The electric utility industry is quite capital intensive, and the average ratio of EBITDA to earnings for the Cristobal utilities is 3.8.
+Thus, the range of $11-$33 million in earnings becomes $42 to $125 million in EBITDA.

-In terms of a timetable, it should be possible to put this level of enhanced revenue in place beginning 6-12 months after approval of the mega-transco, mega-transcoallowing time for the development of internal systems and for regulatory lag.
-Once in place, the revenue from this option should be sustainable for years to come.
+In terms of a timetable, it should be possible to put this level of enhanced revenue in place beginning 6-12 months after approval of the mega-transco, but it will not all take place at once.
+We estimate that 40% of this benefit could be realized by the end of the first year, and 75% by the end of the second year.
+The mega-transco will not be able to realize this benefit until they have developed the necessary internal systems, filed for rate changes, and obtained regulatory approvals.
+Once in place, the revenue from this option should be sustainable for years to come, at least until rates are reviewed again under performance-based ratemaking.

 Moreover, this option is a good match with the mega-transco story, and will be credible to Wall Street.
 The reasons are that it is unlikely that Cristobal would realize these additional revenues, or realize them as quickly, without implementing the revenue model and systems that Texas has nearly completed on the gas side, and without Texas’ aggressive bottom line orientation.
 Also, analysts will easily understand how optimal system usage and more accurate pricing will lead to higher revenues with low associated risk.